Germandcont/Project_Airbnb_PricePrediction/README.md

 In this project, my main goal was to develop a predictive model to estimate Airbnb listing prices in the city of Lyon by analyzing how prices are influenced by different variables, and to provide personalized recommendations to users.

 Steps followed:
-- 1 Data preprocesing and EDA
+- Data Preprocessing and EDA
-   - Some variables were imputed using a KNN Regressor.
+Certain variables were imputed with a KNN Regressor.

-- 2 Predictive Model development (Using Random Forest Regressor)
+- Predictive Model Development

-- 3 Designed and built an interactive Power BI dashboard.
+Implemented a Random Forest Regressor to build the model.

+- Interactive Dashboard Design
+Created a Power BI dashboard to visualize the insights.

+- Result Presentation Application
-- 4 Built a Streamlit application to showcase the results.
+Developed a Streamlit app to showcase the findings.

 ## Project Configuration